 (3) The Off Meter rates specified in Schedule 1 —

-(a) shall apply to a journey which at any time is outside a 30 km radius; and
+(a) shall apply to a journey which at any time is outside the designated radius; and

 (b) shall apply to the distances travelled by the taxi-car —

-(i) where the point of engagement is within a 30 km radius — from the point of engagement to the destination and for the return journey by the nearest practicable route; and
+(i) where the point of engagement is within the designated radius — from the point of engagement to the destination and for the return journey by the nearest practicable route; and

-(ii) where the point of engagement is outside a 30 km radius — to the point of engagement, from the point of engagement to the destination and for the return journey by the nearest practicable route,
+(ii) where the point of engagement is outside the designated radius — to the point of engagement, from the point of engagement to the destination and for the return journey by the nearest practicable route,

 whether or not the taxi-car is occupied by a passenger during the whole of that journey.

+(4) In subregulation (3) —

+designated radius means —

+(a) for a taxi-car hired in a portion of the State specified in Schedule 1 Division 1, 2, 3, 4 or 5 — a 30 km radius of the post office designated in the relevant taxi-car licence; or

-(4) In subregulation (3) a 30 km radius means a 30 km radius of the post office designated in the relevant taxi-car licence.
+(b) for a taxi-car hired in a portion of the State specified in Schedule 1 Division 6 — a 15 km radius of the post office designated in the relevant taxi-car licence.

 (5) The hirer of a taxi-car shall pay any tolls and parking fees incurred during the hiring at the hirer’s request.

 [Regulation 3 amended in Gazette 14 Jul 2006 p.
-2571.]
+2571; 29 Jun 2012 p.
+2963.]

 4. Evasion of fares and charges